leonid-shevtsov/perplexport/README.md

 It's raw but functional.
 You will need to log in using your email code.

+There is a pretty heavy rate limit, so don't expect to download more than a few dozen conversations at a time.

 ## Setup

 1. Clone and install dependencies